mth/yeti/doc/reference.rst

 above grammar defines it like type list separated by arrows, because the *return-type* itself can be a function type without any surrounding parenthesis).

+The IsType clause using ``"is"`` keyword is used after binding or expression to narrow it's type by unifying it with the given type.

 Structure type
 -----------------